dougalcampbell/particle-cookbook/README.md

 ## Contributions Welcome
 If you have suggestions, additions, corrections, complaints, or whatever, please feel free to let me know.
 Pull Requests welcome.
-For now, I'm just making this a collection of Markdo;2Awn files, but I'm open to suggestions for other organizational schemes.
+For now, I'm just making this a collection of Markdown files, but I'm open to suggestions for other organizational schemes.